cannin/rTutorial/presentations/statisticalMethods.md

 How Many Principal Components Should be Kept?
 ===
+class: smaller

 * Kaiser criterion
  * Retain only principal components that with a variance greater than 1
+ * The variance of every input variable is 1 (because the scaling/centering), therefore only retain PCs with "stronger" variances than individual variables.
  * Simple, but less advisable
 * Scree Test
  * Find the place where the smooth decrease in the variances levels off